Scientific Name

 Description

 Aloinopsis are popular among collectors.
 They are winter growers and need plenty of light.
 Most are somewhat too extremely cold-hardy and bloom in the winter.
-Aloinopsis can be cultivated in the ground or a container.
-They will grow in the cooler parts of the year and flower in winter if it gets good light (direct sunlight is essential to bloom well).
+Aloinopsis plants can be cultivated in the ground or in a container.
+They will grow in the cooler months and flower in winter if they get good light (direct sunlight is essential for good blooms).

-Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
-Don't be surprised if they don't grow at that time, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
+Aloinopsis is probably dormant in summer, so it is usually recommended not to water it much.
+Don't be surprised if they don't grow then, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
 Aloinopsis will survive mild frost if kept dry.
-They can tolerate down to about 23 degrees Fahrenheit (-5 degrees Celsius).
+They can tolerate temperatures down to 23 degrees Fahrenheit (-5 degrees Celsius).
 They prefer a very porous potting mix to increase drainage.

 See more at How to Grow and Care for Aloinopsis.